i2nerd4u/DevOpsCA3/README.md

 ### Pipeline Integration :
 - All tests automatically triggered on dev and also main branches
-- PRs cannot be merged unless ALL tests pass and coverage meets 95% minimum
+- PRs cannot be merged unless ALL tests pass and coverage meets 95% coverage minimum
 - Pipeline failures immediately block any merge attempts
 - Test results published to Azure DevOps for tracking and analysis